York, St Michael-le-Belfry

 The current church was built in 1525-36, replacing an even earlier 13th-century church on the side of Minster Yard.
 The site may have been in use long before the 13th century, however, as Saxon burials found here suggests there was a church as early as the 8th century.

 The church may take its unusual name from an earlier detached belfry tower for the Minster, which originally stood on the site.
 The connection with York Minster is underlined when you realise that the Minster's Master Mason, John Forman, oversaw the church's construction, which took place in one continuous build.

-Though the Fawkes connection may attract many visitors to St Michael-le-Belfry, thee is much more to this delightful church than the Gunpowder plotter!
-The east window has rare 14th century glass from the earlier church on this site.
+Though the Fawkes connection may attract many visitors to St Michael-le-Belfry, there is much more to this delightful church than the Gunpowder plotter!
+The east window has rare 14th-century glass from the earlier church on this site.
 The glass depicts the martyrdom of Thomas Becket in 1170.
 It is a remarkable medieval relic, as Henry VIII ordered all images of Becket to be destroyed at the Reformation.

 The most striking exterior feature is the bell tower above the west door.
 The tower was built in 1848 but is an exact replica of the earlier tower, depicted in a drawing of 1705.

 About York, St Michael-le-Belfry

 Address: High Petergate, York, Yorkshire, England, YO1 7HH